- Garden / Landscaping / Patio — 253

 While we were tempted to group all electrical equipment in one place (see below), the lawnmower deserves its very own section.
 Even though modern machinery has been fine-tuned considerably, the old trick of cutting through the cord still exists and can give you more than a nasty shock.
 The nature of the mower means there are countless other risks, so take care at all times when cutting your grass and also make sure that pets and children are kept well away.

 Accident #3 - Other Electrical Equipment

 And here is that section on the other electrical equipment we were talking about.
 It doesn’t matter whether you are using a lawnmower or a hedge trimmer, make sure that an RCD device is fitted to guard against nasty, and potentially fatal, shocks.
 By installing one of these contraptions, the power will be cut off if you do happen to cut through a cord or tamper with the electrics in any other way.

 Accident #4 - Overheating

 It sounds ridiculous considering some of the high-risk nature of many of the other issues we've been looking at, but overheating is by no means a trivial accident that might occur once in a blue moon.
 Heat exhaustion and heat stroke are very likely when you're slogging away at the sun and you must understand the symptoms before you venture out.
-If you notice that you're starting to feel nauseous or suffer from headaches, it's a sign that one of the above conditions have started and you need to cool down, or seek medical attention, as a matter of urgency.
+If you notice that you're starting to feel nauseous or suffer from headaches, it's a sign that one of the above conditions has started and you need to cool down or seek medical attention, as a matter of urgency.

 Most Recent Articles